 Here’s how to protect against saltwater and more:

 Metal corrosion is most pronounced on coastal homes within 3,000 feet of the ocean.
 Of course, whether your structure is submerged in seawater or not in direct contact plays a big part in how it will hold up.
 Parts of your building may be:

 - Intermittently wet and dry (due to being in the splash and tide zone)

 - In the atmospheric zone (above high tide level)

-A lack of oxygen limits underwater corrosion; lower chloride and moisture content corrosion limits corrosion above high tide level.
+A lack of oxygen limits underwater corrosion; lower chloride and moisture content limits corrosion above high tide level.
 Still, both situations are more corrosive than inland conditions.

 Corrosion is most severe within splash and tidal zones, where a frequent wetting and drying cycle result in high chloride and oxygen content.

 |5||Highly resistant to floodwater damage, including damaged caused by moving water.
 Can survive wetting and drying and may be successfully cleaned after a flood to render them free of most harmful pollutants.
 Permitted for partially enclosed or outside uses with essentially unmitigated flood exposure.|

 |4||Resistant to floodwater damage from wetting and drying, but less durable when exposed to moving water.
 Can endure wetting and drying and may be successfully cleaned after flooding to render them free of most pollutants.
 May be exposed to or submerged in floodwaters in interior spaces and don't require special waterproofing.|